Gustavo Dudamel

-Gustavo Adolfo Dudamel Ramírez (born 26 January 1981) is a Venezuelan conductor and violinist.
-He is currently music director of the Simón Bolívar Symphony Orchestra, the Los Angeles Philharmonic, and the Paris Opera.
-In February 2023, Dudamel announced that he would be leaving Los Angeles, California after the 2025–2026 orchestral season to become conductor of the New York Philharmonic.
+Gustavo Adolfo Dudamel Ramírez (born 26 January 1981) is a Venezuelan conductor.
+He is the music director of the Simón Bolívar Symphony Orchestra and the Los Angeles Philharmonic.
+He is scheduled to become the Music and Artistic Director of the New York Philharmonic in 2026.

 Early life

 Dudamel was born in Barquisimeto, Venezuela, the son of a trombonist and a voice teacher.
-He studied music from an early age, becoming involved with El Sistema, the famous Venezuelan musical education program, and took up the violin at age ten.
+He studied music from an early age.
+In 1986 he became involved with El Sistema, the famous Venezuelan social action music programme, initially learning the violin.
 He soon began to study composition.
 He attended the Jacinto Lara Conservatory, where José Luis Jiménez was among his violin teachers.
 He then went on to work with José Francisco del Castillo at the Latin-American Violin Academy.

 Dudamel began to study conducting in 1995, first with Rodolfo Saglimbeni, then later with José Antonio Abreu.
-In 1999, he was appointed music director of the Orquesta Sinfónica Simón Bolívar, the national youth orchestra of Venezuela, and toured several countries.
+In 1999, he was appointed music director of the Simón Bolívar Symphony Orchestra, the national youth orchestra of Venezuela, and toured several countries.
 He attended Charles Dutoit's master class in Buenos Aires, Argentina in 2002, and worked as assistant conductor to Simon Rattle in Berlin, Germany and Salzburg, Austria in 2003.